alok-ai-lab/DeepInsight3D_pkg/README.md

     Dimensionality reduction technique can be considered as one of the following methods; 1) tSNE 2) Principal component analysis (PCA) 3) kernel PCA, 4) uniform manifold approximation and projection (umap).
 For umap you can use python or R scripts (please see umapa_Rmatlab.m).

-    Select this variable in DeepFeature.m file (Line 4) as
+    Select this variable in Parameter.m file or after calling `Parm = Parameter(DSETnum)` change

     Parm.Method = ‘tSNE’, ‘kpca’, ‘pca’ or ‘umap’

     Default is tSNE.

-2. `Parm.Dist` (Distance selection)
+2. `Parm.Dist` (Distance selection only for tSNE)

     If tSNE is used, then one of the following distances can be used.
-The default distance is ‘cosine’.
+The default distance is ‘euclidean’.

     Parm.Dist = ‘cosine’, ‘hamming’, ‘mahalanobis’, ‘educidean’, ‘chebychev’, ‘correlation’, ‘minkowski’, ‘jaccard’, or ‘seuclidean’ (standardized Eucliden distance).

 3. `Parm.Max_Px_Size` (maximum pixel frame either row or column)

-    The default value is 227 as required by SqueezeNet architecture.
+    The default value is 224 as required by ResNet-50 architecture.

 4. `Parm.ValidRatio` (ratio of validation data and training data)